 - 1. The procedures victims should follow if a crime of dating violence, domestic violence, sexual assault, or stalking has occurred; - 2.
-Information about victim services in the institution and in the community;

-- 3. A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and protective measures; and - 4.
+Information about victim services in the institution and in the community; - 3.
+A statement regarding the institution's provisions about options for, available assistance in, and how to request accommodations and protective measures, including how to request changes to-academic, living, transportation, and working situations; and - 4.
 An explanation of procedures for institutional disciplinary action.